aflashyrhetoric/aflashyrhetoric.github.io/content/posts/developer-site.md

 +++
 date = "2017-04-27T18:04:36-04:00"
-title = "building the nulab developer site" slug = "developer-site" ogdescription = "Using NodeJS, fs, and regular expressions to parse long-form data for use in Hugo, a static site generator."
+title = "string parsing & data extraction" slug = "developer-site" ogdescription = "Using NodeJS, fs, and regular expressions to parse long-form data for use in Hugo, a static site generator."
 +++